-Based on ICRC's policies, operational procedures, and experience in Myanmar, the stakeholder engagement tables below outline the stakeholder engagement plan for this project and the activities to be supported under each component.
-While stakeholder engagement activities for each component and each stage of the project cycle are listed in separate tables (due to some differing affected stakeholders), it should be noted that when multiple components are taking place in the same communities due to targeting or access issues, stakeholder engagement activities will be handled holistically to achieve the objectives and principles of this SEP.
+Based on ICRC's policies, operational procedures, and experience in Myanmar, the stakeholder engagement tables below outline the stakeholder engagement plan for this project and the activities to be supported under livelihoods support (support to farming communities/cash transfers/cash for work) and basic service provision and community infrastructure.
+While stakeholder engagement activities for each activity and each stage of the project cycle are listed in separate tables (due to some differing affected stakeholders), it should be noted that when multiple activities are taking place in the same communities due to targeting or access issues, stakeholder engagement activities will be handled holistically to achieve the objectives and principles of this SEP.
 Similarly, in cases where the security situation and access opportunities deteriorate, ICRC may vary the engagement activities listed in the tables below to avoid putting beneficiaries, its workers and its volunteers at risk.